DarrylDalesandry/docker-developer-containers/README.md

 ## Language Environments
 ### Arduino

-**This is a work in progress**
+**This container is a work in progress**
 - I am testing how to get a container to communicate to a Microcontroller.
-- Usually, this is done by adding a user account to the group `dialout`
+- On regular Linux systems, this is done by adding a user account to the group `dialout`
 - I have not verified how to upload an Arduino sketch to a board from a container.

 A container for writing sketches for the Arduino microcontrollers and compatibles.
 This Dockerfile is currently written for me, which the Arduino board I like to use is the SparkFun Redboard.

 The tool `arduino-cli` is installed, which provides a command-line tool to download Arduino cores, compile sketches, and upload them to your board.
 The